CosmWasm/cosmwasm/IBC.md

 Although it suggests this is a Protobuf object, the ICS spec doesn't define whether to encode it as JSON or Protobuf.
 In the ICS20 implementation, this is JSON encoded when returned from a contract.
-Given that, we will consider this structure, JSON-encoded, to be the "standard" acknowledgement format.
+In ICS27, they are discussing using a Protobuf-encoded form of this structure.

+Note that it leaves the actual success response as app-specific bytes where you can place anything, but does provide a standard way for an observer to check success-or-error.
+If you are designing a new protocol, I encourage you to use this struct in either of the encodings as the acknowledgement envelope.

 You can find a
-[CosmWasm-compatible definition of this format](https://github.com/CosmWasm/cosmwasm-plus/blob/v0.6.0-beta1/contracts/cw20-ics20/src/ibc.rs#L52-L72) as part of the `cw20-ics20` contract.
+[CosmWasm-compatible definition of this format](https://github.com/CosmWasm/cosmwasm-plus/blob/v0.6.0-beta1/contracts/cw20-ics20/src/ibc.rs#L52-L72) as part of the `cw20-ics20` contract, along with JSON-encoding.
+Protobuf encoding version can be produced upon request.

 #### Receiving an Acknowledgement